shoutem/shoutem.github.io/_posts/1-6-9-CombiningAnimations.md

 # Combining animations

 Animations can be combined simply by wrapping each other.
-This is an example that will give you the same effect you can find in open-sourced [Shoutem News](#todo) extension.
+This is an example that will give you the same effect as shown on gif below.

 ```javascript
 import React, { Component } from 'react';